 While mutual funds carry higher upfront costs, they are easier to invest in because you can purchase full or even partial units.
 Most brokerages require you to buy full shares of ETFs, rather than adding a set amount of money on a regular basis.

-Mutual funds often carry a higher MER because they are actively managed funds compared to ETFs which are primarily passively managed.
+Mutual funds often carry a higher MER because they are actively managed funds than ETFs, which are primarily passively managed.

 Below are some examples of gold mutual funds for Canadian investors: